 - 1. While on the Map page press: MENU $\downarrow \downarrow$ to FIND DISTANCE | ENT. - 2.
 Center your cursor over the first position.
 (A rubber band line appears, connecting your current position to the cursor's location.)
-Press ENT to set the first point, and the rubber band line disappears.

-- 3. Move the cursor to the second position.
+Press ENT to set the first point, and the rubber band line disappears. - 3.
+Move the cursor to the second position.
 The rubber band line reappears, connecting the first point you set to the cursor.
-The distance along that line will appear in the lower left-hand corner of the screen. - 4.
-Press EXIT to clear the command and return to the page screen.
+The distance along that line will appear in the lower right-hand corner of the screen. - $4.\ Press\ \mbox{\textbf{EXIT}}$ to clear the command and return to the page screen.